Tuesday, December 25, 2018

 THE BEST GIFT

-The day after Halloween someone asked me what I wanted for Christmas. it is difficult to think about Christmas when Thanksgiving is still almost a month away.
+The day after Halloween someone asked me what I wanted for Christmas.
+It is difficult to think about Christmas when Thanksgiving is still almost a month away.
 I said e-books and a CD.
-That's not what I really.want.
+That's not what I really do.
+Want.

 I will never be able to repay my family for all that they have done for me.
-All the financial help and time they have spent assisting me.
+The financial help and the time they have spent assisting me.
 All I can do is thank them.
-Tell them I love them.
+I love them.
 I appreciate everything they have done for me more than I can say.

-I went to the Halloween Party at NHC.
+I went to the Halloween party at the nursing home.
 The DJ and karaoke were fun.
 Sondra, I loved your witches hat.
 Thanks for letting me wear it.
-Friday, I was back at NHC for happy hour.
+On Friday I was back at the nursing home for happy hour.
 I enjoy being with my friends.
-I will be at more happy hours as well as the Thanksgiving celebration.
+I will be at more happy hours and the Thanksgiving celebration.
 I am glad they still want me to participate in their activities.

 The only thing I really want is to spend time with my family and family this holiday season.
 Family and friends are truly a gift.
 I hope all of you receive the gift of time spent with friends and family this holiday season.